MicrosoftDocs/power-platform/power-platform/admin/inactive-teams-environment.md

 - System administrators of the environment.
 A Dataverse for Teams environment is paired with a team in Microsoft Teams.
 The owners of that team are automatically granted the System Administrator role.
 They will receive the email notifications and can revert the process at any time in the Power Platform admin center.
 - Dataverse for Teams user who created the environment.
-- Additionally, when the Dataverse for Teams environment is disabled, users and makers are notified on the Environments list and Environments pages.
+- Additionally, when the Dataverse for Teams environment is disabled, users and makers are notified on the Environments list and Environment pages.

 > [!NOTE]
 > The members of the team in Microsoft Teams won't receive the email notifications.